How to Tell if Bacon Has Gone Bad: 4 Easy Signs

-With a rich flavor and crispy, satisfying texture, Coleman Natural Hickory Smoked Uncured Bacon is a household favorite.
+Bacon has a salty flavor and crispy, satisfying texture–and Coleman Natural Hickory Smoked Uncured Bacon is a household favorite.
+In fact, every year, the average American consumes around 18 pounds of bacon!
 So it’s no surprise that it’s often devoured a day or two after you bring it home from the store or it is delivered to your doorstep.

 However, sometimes your bacon might get pushed to the back of the fridge.
 Or perhaps you find yourself buying a bit more than your family can eat.
 Before long, you might be wondering whether your bacon has gone bad or is still edible.